Error-331/code_tests/docs/admin/devops/docker/commands.md

 - `docker commit` -  create an image from a container;
 - `docker cp` - copy the file from docker host to the docker container;
 - `docker attach` - connect to existing container;
+- `docker image build` - builds an image from a Dockerfile;
+- `docker image history` - shows history of the docker image;
+- `docker image inspect` - used for displaying the detailed information on one or more images;
+- `docker image prune` - used for removing unused images that are not associated with any containers;
+- `docker image save` - used to save the docker images into a tar archived files;
+- `docker image tag` - used to create a tag to the target image that refers to the source image;

 ## Commands list and examples